Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 Your first job is to share this information with `App.js`.
 You can do just this with `import`.

 Take a look at `inventory.js`.
-At the top of the file the variable `inventory` is declared and assigned an array of objects.
+At the top of the file, the variable `inventory` is declared and assigned an array of objects.

 Scroll to the bottom of the page.
-Here inventory is transformed filtered, and sorted.
+Here inventory is transformed filtered and sorted.
 And, another variable `categories` is declared and assigned a value.

 `inventory` holds the array of products you need to display, and `categories` holds the names of the categories of those products.